 Ball Size: 1.68 in

 Limited Flight (Not Gutta) Version

-The Vardon limited flight ball is a gutta replacement ball approved in some gutty era events.
-Please check with the tournament director or applicaton.
+The Vardon limited flight ball is a gutta replacement ball approved in most gutty era events.
+Please check with the tournament director or application.

 The Vardon modern ball is made by remolding a modern USGA approved ball using a bramble style mold.
 It is fully playable with both modern and hickory clubs.
 It is approved for all SoHG golf tournaments.
 Ben Hollerbach used this ball to win the 2016 World Hickory Match Play.